julweber/circle_ci_kubectl_helm_docker_image/README.md

 # Docker Image for circle ci automation: Installed Kubectl + helm
 This provides a docker image for usage within deployment automation.
-It provides a preinstalled kubectl and helm image.
+It provides a preinstalled kubectl, helm2 and helm3 binaries.

 ## Building the image
 Ensure you are logged in to your docker repository.